ErmiasTefera/Farmers-Loan-Facilitator-System/memory-bank/activeContext.md

 - [x] Role-based routing and access control is implemented
 - [x] Row Level Security (RLS) policies are in place
 - [x] Real-time subscriptions are working
-- [ ] Basic layouts for each workspace are created
+- [x] Basic layouts for each workspace are created
+- [x] Offline capabilities are implemented and tested
+- [x] Data collector workspace is fully functional
+- [x] Farmer features are complete with USSD simulator